mpi4py/mpi4py-fft/docs/source/introduction.rst

 global redistributions without any transforms at all.
 The :mod:`.pencil` module is used heavily by the :class:`.PFFT` class.

-The :mod:`.distributedarray` module contains classes for simply distributing multidimensional arrays, with no regards to transforms.
+The :mod:`.distarray` module contains classes for simply distributing multidimensional arrays, with no regards to transforms.
 The distributed arrays created from the classes here can very well be used in any MPI application that requires a large multidimensional distributed array.